OfficeDev/office-js-docs-pr/reference/office-add-in-requirement-sets.md

 # Office add-in requirement sets

 Requirement sets are named groups of API members.
 Office Add-ins use requirement sets specified in the manifest or using a runtime check to determine if an Office host supports APIs needed by the add-in.
 For more information, see [Specify Office hosts and API requirements](../docs/overview/specify-office-hosts-and-api-requirements.md).

+To get a broad view of where add-ins are supported by Office host, see the [Office Add-in host and platform availability](https://dev.office.com/add-in-availability) page.

 ## Requirement sets